a woman looking at her reflection in a broken mirror

-Table of Contents
+Table Of Contents

 What is addiction?

 Anybody can be affected by addiction as its causes are not just because of illegal drugs or chemical addiction, but it also covers behavioral addiction as well.
 Anyone can be addicted to something.
-Addiction is a compulsion toward any substance, whether it’s food, alcohol, drugs, among others.
+Addiction is a compulsion toward any substance, whether it’s food, alcohol, or drugs, among others.

 How addiction works

 Addiction operates via the pleasure nucleus of the brain, which is the mesolimbic pathway.
 This creates a self-perpetuating cycle that reinforces and rewards chemical patterns that produce euphoria.
-If a person cannot break out from this cycle, and this part of the brain does not rest, the addicted person is on a constant loop of pain.
+If a person cannot break out from this cycle, and this part of the brain does not rest, the addicted person is in a constant loop of pain.
 It can be equated to the consumption or behavior that leads to euphoria, which then leads to pain when there is a lack of it.
 To remove discomfort, the addicted person then goes back to consumption then euphoria then pain.
 This is how the brain of an addict works in a loop.

 Tools to overcome addiction